Isomer: Spin isomers

-Isomerization is the process by which one molecule is transformed into another molecule that has exactly the same atoms, but the atoms are rearranged.
-In some molecules and under some conditions, isomerization occurs spontaneously.
-Many isomers are equal or roughly equal in bond energy, and so exist in roughly equal amounts, provided that they can interconvert relatively freely, that is the energy barrier between the two isomers is not too high.
-When the isomerization occurs intramolecularly, it is considered a rearrangement reaction.

-An example of an organometallic isomerization is the production of decaphenylferrocene, [(η5-C5Ph5)2Fe] from its linkage isomer.

-Synthesis of fumaric acid

-Industrial synthesis of fumaric acid proceeds via the cis-trans isomerization of maleic acid:

-Topoisomerases are enzymes that can cut and reform circular DNA and thus change its topology.

-Medicinal chemistry
+Applications

 Isomers having distinct biological properties are common; for example, the placement of methyl groups.
 In substituted xanthines, theobromine, found in chocolate, is a vasodilator with some effects in common with caffeine; but, if one of the two methyl groups is moved to a different position on the two-ring core, the isomer is theophylline, which has a variety of effects, including bronchodilation and anti-inflammatory action.
 Another example of this occurs in the phenethylamine-based stimulant drugs.
 Phentermine is a non-chiral compound with a weaker effect than that of amphetamine.
 It is used as an appetite-reducing medication and has mild or no stimulant properties.
 However, an alternate atomic arrangement gives dextromethamphetamine, which is a stronger stimulant than amphetamine.

 In medicinal chemistry and biochemistry, enantiomers are a special concern because they may possess distinct biological activity.
 Many preparative procedures afford a mixture of equal amounts of both enantiomeric forms.
 In some cases, the enantiomers are separated by chromatography using chiral stationary phases.
 They may also be separated through the formation of diastereomeric salts.
 In other cases, enantioselective synthesis have been developed.

 As an inorganic example, cisplatin (see structure above) is an important drug used in cancer chemotherapy, whereas the trans isomer (transplatin) has no useful pharmacological activity.